FDA authorizes updated COVID-19 booster

 CDC updates vaccination guidance for immunocompromised

 The Centers for Disease Control and Prevention (CDC) has released interim clinical considerations for use of bivalent vaccines.
 Read the guidance.
-The CDC has also issued an updated vaccination schedule for people who are moderately or severely immunocompromised.

 NIH updates guidance on monoclonal antibodies